Proposal submission for the 2023 Healthier Texas Summit is closed.

 We encourage session proposals that will highlight:

-• Use of storytelling and public narrative to catalyze action.
+• Use of storytelling and public narrative to catalyze action

-• Specific tools and evidence-based practices used to assess organizational capacity to implement effective health communication and measure impact of health communication.
+• Specific tools and evidence-based practices used to assess organizational capacity to implement effective health communication and measure impact

 Audience Types